 We have advised and represented clients responding to state and federal civil investigative demands in the petroleum, sportswear, paper products, and housing industries.

 The strength of our group arises from the breadth of experience of our members.
-It includes lawyers with extensive knowledge of antitrust, competition law, trade regulation, and franchise law counseling as it applies to mergers, acquisitions, joint ventures, and other business arrangements.
+The group includes lawyers with extensive knowledge of antitrust, competition law, trade regulation, and franchise law counseling as it applies to mergers, acquisitions, joint ventures, and other business arrangements.
 Our team can provide you with antitrust compliance counseling and pre-litigation advice to help prevent protracted and costly litigation, whether at the state, regional, or national level.
-Our lawyers have a record of securing positive outcomes for clients, and our assistance recently allowed a client to avoid indictment in a Federal Trade Commission price-fixing conspiracy investigation.
+Our lawyers have a record of securing positive outcomes for clients.
+Our assistance recently allowed a client to avoid indictment in a Federal Trade Commission price-fixing conspiracy investigation.
 A partner on our team, Brian Moran, is the principal author of a 2013 book, The Executive’s Antitrust Guide to Pricing.

 Acted as environmental permitting counsel to a public ferry operation in securing state and federal permits for the expansion of a coastal ferry terminal.